 If you already have a stockbroker, we’re working with stockbrokers to ensure you can invest through them if you prefer.
 Ask your stockbroker whether they facilitate trading of financial products on the Catalist Public Market.

 I’m an existing shareholder in a business, from before they listed on Catalist.
 How can I get the financial products I already own to show up in my Catalist account?

 When a new business lists on Catalist, existing owners are given a code by the business to claim their existing financial products.
 First, you’ll need to sign up for a Catalist account and complete the identity verification form that appears when you first log in.
 Then you’ll need to go to your dashboard and submit the code at the bottom of the page, where it says “claim my financial products”.

 If your existing financial products are held in a trust, nominee company, or other holding structure, we may need to ask for additional verification documentation before we can allocate your financial products to your account.

 If you don’t have a code to claim your financial products, please contact the business that issued those financial products in the first instance, or contact us.

-Your Catalist account will only show you investments that are listed on the Catalist Public Market, listed on a Catalist Private Market (if you’ve been granted access by the businesses who runs the private market), or that use the Catalist Registry service.
+Your Catalist account will only show investments that are listed on the Catalist Public Market, a Catalist Private Market (if you’ve been granted access by the business who runs the private market), the Catalist Registry service, or where records are maintained by an independent group such as an ‘angel investor’ group.
 Your account will not show investments that do not use the Catalist platform.

 What are ‘certified documents’ and do I need to get my identity documents certified?

-A certified document is a copy of an original document that has been signed to confirm it is a true copy.
-We only need you to have copies of your identity documents certified if we are not able to electronically verify your identity through your passport or New Zealand driver’s licence number.
+A certified document is a copy of an original document that has been signed by an authorised person to confirm it is a true copy.
+We only need you to have copies of your identity documents certified if we are not able to electronically verify your identity through your passport or New Zealand driver licence number.
 You can get your documents certified by the following people: